Jerald/cmpt489finalreport/index.md

 ##### u8u16

 In it's current state, `u8u16` is not working correctly when run with a blocksize of 512.
 Currently `u8u16` will give the correct output on the first 512 bits of input it ingests.
 The output corresponding to the next 512 bits of input gets zeroed out.
 The remainder of the output stream alternates between blocks of correct output, blocks of zeroes, and on rare occasions blocks of 0xbebe.
 We have not found a consistent pattern for the order and frequency of these alternations.
+Unfortunately we ran out of time before we were able to resolve this issue.